-Award-winning British designer
+- Award-winning British artist

-Lead author, “Synthetic Aesthetics: Investigating Synthetic Biology’s Designs on Nature” (2014)
+- Lead author, “Synthetic Aesthetics: Investigating Synthetic Biology’s Designs on Nature” (2014)

-Alexandra Daisy Ginsberg received the World Technology Award for Design 2011 and the London Design Medal for Emerging Talent 2012.
-Her work has twice been nominated for the Design Museum’s ‘Designs of The Year’ in 2011, and in 2015, with her project Designing for the Sixth Extinction.
-Designed to trigger debate about how artificial organisms could be used to solve environmental problems, critics described it as “romantic, dangerous… and everything else that inspires us to change and question the world.”
+Daisy won the World Technology Award for design in 2011, the London Design Medal for Emerging Talent in 2012 and the Dezeen Changemaker Award 2019.
+Her pieces have been nominated twice for Designs of the Year (2011 and 2015), with Designing for the Sixth Extinction described as “romantic, dangerous… and everything else that inspires us to change and question the world”.